ZhaoqiongZ/oneapi-devsummit-apj-2023/README.md

 ## Welcome
 Thank you for choosing to attend the AI Workshop @ oneAPI Devsummit 2023.
-This github repository holds the necessary artifacts for participating in the handson AI workshop. <br>!!*Update* --> For a detailed walkthrough of this content, refer the presentation recording [here](https://youtu.be/mN_49JgjY-I)
+This github repository holds the necessary artifacts for participating in the handson AI workshop.

 ## Objectives
-1. Get the hands-on experience on the new [Intel® Developer Cloud (Beta)](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html).
+1. Get the hands-on experience on the new [Intel® Developer Cloud](https://console.cloud.intel.com/training).
 2. Explore the optimizations delivered through the [Intel Extension for Pytorch* (IPEX)](https://github.com/intel/intel-extension-for-pytorch), [docs](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/).
 3. Understand the specifics of effectively utilizing the following Intel® hardware for AI workloads, (1) the [4th Generation Intel® Xeon® Scalable Processor](https://ark.intel.com/content/www/us/en/ark/products/231746/intel-xeon-platinum-8480-processor-105m-cache-2-00-ghz.html) (codenamed Sapphire Rapids) and (2) the [Intel® Data Center GPU Max 1100](https://www.intel.com/content/www/us/en/products/sku/232876/intel-data-center-gpu-max-1100/specifications.html) (codenamed Ponte Vecchio).

 ## Pre-requisites
-1. *You have registered and can login to the [Intel® Developer Cloud (IDC)](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html).* <br>
+1. *You have registered and can login to the [Intel® Developer Cloud](https://console.cloud.intel.com/training).* <br>
-Yet to register on IDC?
-This [guide](https://github.com/bjodom/idc#account-registration) helps you get started.
 2. *Your laptop has a basic ssh client installed.*<br>
 Most Linux/MacOS distros comes pre-installed with an ssh client.<br> If you are on Microsoft Windows, open Command Prompt and verify that the commands 'ssh' and 'ssh-keygen' works.
 If it says 'command not recognized', you could install an ssh client like [MobaXterm*](https://mobaxterm.mobatek.net/download.html) or [Putty*](https://www.putty.org/).
 3.  *You have access to the [oneAPI Discord](https://discord.gg/ycwqTP6) channel.*<br> This discord channel can help resolve your queries during and after the workshop.